-Since the user registration process utilizes zkSNARKs to hide private information about the user identities, the attacker cannot extract such personal data from the blockchain.
-Nevertheless, zkSNARKs require \textit{trust\-ed setup} that generates cryptographic parameters and produces intermediate secret values (\textit{toxic waste}), which must be destroyed.
-If leaked, an adversary could forge proofs, undermining soundness.
-Multi-party computation mitigates this risk under the assumption that at least one participant is honest.
-Moreover, zkSTARKs~\cite{ben‑sasson2018} is an alternative scheme that is post-quantum secure and avoids trusted setup entirely.
-However, zkSTARK proofs are larger and proving times are significantly longer than with zkSNARKs.
+zkSNARK-based user registration hides user identities on-chain, so attackers cannot extract personal data.
+However, zkSNARKs require a \textit{trusted setup} that generates secret \textit{toxic waste} which must be destroyed, since leakage would allow an adversary to forge proofs and break soundness.
+This risk could be mitigated by multi-party computation, assuming at least one participant is honest.
+As an alternative, zkSTARKs~\cite{ben‑sasson2018} avoid trusted setup and are post-quantum secure, at the cost of larger proofs and longer proving times.

-Another option for revealing personal data is bruteforcing ID-hashes, especially if the attacker knows the victim's VC fields.
-This is significantly mitigated by including the ID of VC into ID-hash, which contributes to ID-hash by the additional entropy of 32B.
-However, if the user wants to re-issue verifiable credentials due to, e.g., a compromised private key $SK_B^u$, the trusted issuer must preserve the same identifier of VC in the newly issued VCs.
-Otherwise, the user could create Sybil accounts.
-To further increase the trustworthiness of VC issuers, they can employ a TEE-based secure logging approach~\cite{paccagnella2020custos,homoliak2020aquareum} that would publicly track all issued VCs for particular users (based on $H(ID\ of\ VC)$).
+Another way to reveal personal data is by brute-forcing ID-hashes, especially when the attacker knows the victim's identity information.
+This is largely mitigated by including the VC identifier in the ID-hash, which adds 32B of entropy.
+However, if a user re-issues VCs (e.g., after compromising $SK_B^u$), the trusted issuer must reuse the same VC identifier; otherwise, the user could create Sybil accounts.
+Alternatively, issuers can use a TEE-based secure logging approach~\cite{paccagnella2020custos,homoliak2020aquareum} that publicly tracks all VCs issued for each user to increase trustworthiness.